VersumDEX/VersumClient/README.md

 Versum is an open-source Project to build a decentralized blockchain based payment/trading system & value storage.
 Starting with the most common cryptos, we're working hard to add more and more asset classes to our system (fiat money, stocks, real estate, licenses etc. - there are no limitations at all)

 This repository contains the full Code to build the Versum Desktop Client.
+To see have a look at our gateway prototype, go here: https://github.com/VersumDEX/VerumGateways

 /src contains all code